AndreyMrovol/LethalIntroTweaks/README.md

 - Removes the LAN warning - no need to hit 'Confirm' every time.

 ## v1.1.0
 - Menu 'OS boot' animation is now skipped.
-You can turn revert this via the config.
+You can revert this via the config.
 - Replaced menu version text - able to be customized.
 - Fixed LAN warning not being removed when AutoSelectHost was false.
 - Changed mod name from 'LC-IntroTweaks' to 'IntroTweaks' in PluginMetadata.